TakingItCasual/easymc/docs/getting_started.rst

 You'll need to attach a payment method, as the script uses services not covered by the free tier.

 This script requires an AWS IAM user access key to interact with your account.
-To set up your AWS account with the configuration provided by the script, a temporary IAM user is needed.
+To set up your AWS account with the configuration provided by the script, a temporary IAM user with administrator privileges is needed.
 The script provides IAM group permissions to prevent accidentally creating large and expensive servers, so the temporary user should be deleted after creating an IAM user under the setup_users IAM group.

 To create the temporary IAM user, go to your `IAM Management Console`_ and create a new user.